-Wawona Campground is located at approximately 4,000 feet on the South Fork of the Merced River It is open year round and reservations are required April through September, and the rest of the year is on a first come, first serve basis.
+Wawona Campground is located at approximately 4,000 feet on the South Fork of the Merced River It is open year-round and reservations are required April through September, and the rest of the year is on a first come, first serve basis.
 There are 93 sites, plus a group site as well as equestrian-oriented sites.
 RV’s and trailers up to 35 feet.

-Hodgdon Meadow 105-site campground is located near the Big Oak Flat entrance station at about 4,900 feet.
-The campground is open year round and reservations are required.
+A 105-site campground is located near the Big Oak Flat entrance station at about 4,900 feet.
+The campground is open year-round and reservations are required.
 RV’s up to 35 feet and trailers up to 27 feet are permitted.
 Group campsites are also available spring through fall.
 17 miles from Yosemite Valley.

 Crane Flat 166-site campground is located about 30 minutes from Yosemite Valley.
 It is typically open July to September and reservations are required.
 Two of the sites are accessible for wheelchairs.
 RV’s up to 35 feet and trailers up to 27 feet can be accommodated.